RakibRahman/Go/README.md

 Functions declared inside functions are special; they are closures.
 This is a computer science word that means that functions declared inside functions are able to access and modify variables declared in the outer function.

+`Go` also uses **closures** to implement resource cleanup, via the `defer` keyword.

+You can defer multiple functions in a Go function.
+They run in last-in, first-out (LIFO) order; the last defer registered runs first.

 ```
 func main() {